NexPlayer/Android-SDK/advanced.md

 Zero if successful or a non-zero error code.

-#### int setClientTimeShift (boolean bEnable, String strFileBufferPath, int uiTimeShiftBufferSize,int uiTimeShiftDuration)
+#### int setClientTimeShift (boolean bEnable, String strFileBufferPath, int uiTimeShiftBufferSize, int uiTimeShiftDuration)

 This method enables the client time shift feature in the NexPlayer™ SDK.

 Time shifting is a feature to store realtime data as it is received so that the user can watch past data while playing live content.
-When this feature is enabled, NexPlayer™ prepares for the time shift and only afterpauseis called, it stores received data from a live stream in local file storage with the specified buffer size and duration set with this API.
+When this feature is enabled, NexPlayer™ prepares for the time shift and only after pause is called, it stores received data from a live stream in local file storage with the specified buffer size and duration set with this API.
 As a result, the user can seek and pause even when the content playing is live.
-This method will be stopped when the methodgotoCurrentLivePositionis called.
+This method will be stopped when the method gotoCurrentLivePosition is called.

-> **Note** This method should be called between calls toinit()andopen().
-Furthermore, onceopen()is called, the parameter values cannot be changed unless the application is closed by callingclose()and then initialized withinit()again.
+> **Note** This method should be called between calls to init() and open().
+Furthermore, once open() is called, the parameter values cannot be changed unless the application is closed by calling close() and then initialized with init() again.

 > **Warning** Values for the uiTimeShiftBufferSize and uiTimeShiftDuration parameter should be set carefully because each device has different capabilities and the NexPlayer™ SDK can’t guarantee that the